noamteyssier/qgpu/README.md

 The way for you to use this is through accessing those environment variables in the same way you would with any job scheduler.

-qgpu uses these environment variables:
+qgpu uses these environment variables :

     - QG_NODE_ID
         - the zero_indexed node_id across the node pool

     - QG_GPU_ID
         - the zero indexed gpu_id within a given node

     - QG_LOG_PATH
         - a path to write stdout
         - node<QG_NODE_ID>_gpu<QG_GPU_ID>.log.txt